codecentric/helm-charts/charts/keycloak/README.md

 ## Upgrading

 ### From chart versions < 7.0.0
-Version 7.0.0 is a minor update - but it does break backwards-compatibility with the existing `keycloak.persistence.existingSecret` scheme.
+Version 7.0.0 update breaks backwards-compatibility with the existing `keycloak.persistence.existingSecret` scheme.

 #### Changes in Configuring Database Credentials from an Existing Secret

 Both `DB_USER` and `DB_PASS` are always read from a Kubernetes Secret.
 This is a requirement if you are provisioning database credentials dynamically - either via an Operator or some secret-management engine.

-The variable referencing the Password Key Name has been renamed from `keycloak.persistence.existingSecretKey` to `keycloak.persistence.existingSecretPasswordKey`
+The variable referencing the password key name has been renamed from `keycloak.persistence.existingSecretKey` to `keycloak.persistence.existingSecretPasswordKey`

-A new, optional variable for referencing the Username Key Name for populating the `DB_USER` env has been added:
+A new, optional variable for referencing the username key name for populating the `DB_USER` env has been added:
 `keycloak.persistence.existingSecretUsernameKey`.

 If `keycloak.persistence.existingSecret` is left unset, a new Secret will be provisioned populated with the `dbUser` and `dbPassword` Helm variables.

 ###### Example configuration:
 ```yaml